bencherdev/bencher/services/console/src/content/learn/infoq.md

 Our user space code can now loads our perf event eBPF program.
 Once loaded, our eBPF program will use the `cpu-clock` counter to time our sampling frequency.
-One hundred times a second, we will sample the target application and capture a stack trace sample.
+One hundred times a second, we will sample the target application and capture a stack trace.
 This stack trace sample is then sent over to user space via the ring buffer.
 Finally, the stack trace sample is printed to standard out.

 This is obviously a very simple profiler.
-We aren't symbolicating the call stack, so we are just printing is a list of memory addresses with some metadata.
+We aren't symbolicating the call stack, so we are just printing a list of memory addresses with some metadata.
 Nor are we able to sample our target program while it is sleeping.
 For that we would have to add a `sched` tracepoint for `sched_switch`.
 However, this is already enough code for us to have a performance regression.
 Did you spot it?